yushk/cannon-es/getting-started.md

 // Create a static plane for the ground const groundBody = new CANNON.Body({
-  type: Body.STATIC, // can also be achieved by setting the mass to 0
+  type: CANNON.Body.STATIC, // can also be achieved by setting the mass to 0
   shape: new CANNON.Plane(),
 })
 groundBody.quaternion.setFromEuler(-Math.PI / 2, 0, 0) // make it face up